 Start Date: 08/11/2023 | Deadline: 08/02/2024 | Status: OPEN | | Send your comments

-Comments on the consultation paper can be sent by clicking on the "send your comments" button on the EBA's consultation page.
+Comments to the consultation paper can be sent by clicking on the "send your comments" button on the EBA's consultation page.
 The deadline for the submission of comments is 8 February 2024.

-The EBA will hold a virtual public hearing on different consultation papers under MiCAR on 17 January 2024 from 10:00 to 12:30 CET, with this consultation paper being discussed from 12:00 to 12:30 CET.
-The EBA invites interested stakeholders to register using this link by 15 January 2024 at 16:00 CET.
-The dial-in details will be communicated to those who have registered for the meeting.
+These consultation papers form part of the prudential package of MiCAR products, for which the EBA will hold a hybrid public hearing on 30 January from 10:00 to 16:00 CET.
+The EBA invites interested stakeholders to register using this link by 23 January 2024 at 16:00 CET.
+The dial-in details will be communicated to those who have registered to virtually attend the meeting.

 All contributions received will be published following the end of the consultation, unless requested otherwise.